Sajadath/lil-theme-switcher/README.md

 ```

 ✨ Features

 ✅ No flash before hydration

 ✅ Dark mode 🌙 + Light mode ☀️

 ✅ Persistent theme via cookies (or manual storage)

 ✅ Tailwind CSS v4 ready

 ✅ TypeScript support

+🎗️ Just keep in mind with this you opt out ISR and SSG because of using cookies in server to tell server which theme the user wants ofc.

 📜 License
 This project is licensed under the MIT License.